PVector

 }

-There are several differences here:
+There are two key differences here:

 - The function is labeled as static.

 - The function creates a new PVector (v3) and returns the result of adding the components of v1 and v2 in that new PVector.
+When you call a static function, instead of referencing an actual object instance, you simply reference the name of the class itself.

 The PVector class has static versions of add(), sub(), mult(), div().